 F-O-R-M presents films that deliver strong imagery of the human body in motion, explore the limitlessness of our physical capacity both creatively and athletically, and offer a sense of choreographic investigation between camera and movement, regardless of the form.
 We program unique and diverse films from around the globe.
 In addition, we are looking for innovative concepts, exceptional camerawork and cinematography, usage of experimental editing styles, or post-production effects that bring added layers to the subject matter.
 We encourage and support applications by/and/or featuring artists of all body types and abilities as well as indigenous, POC and LGBTQ communities.

 How do you define movement?
 What is your definition of movement, and how do you portray this within your film or movement practice?
-We want to see your ideas and concepts around the theme of Recorded Movement, and to challenge our definition as you see fit.
+We want to see your ideas and concepts around the theme of Recorded Movement, and to challenge this definition as you see fit.